- Home

 Many of the expenses you incur as a donor are reimbursed, even if the donation does not ultimately go ahead.

-Your health insurer covers medical costs, such as the screening, surgery, and follow-up appointments.
+Your health insurer pays for medical costs, such as screening, surgery, and check-ups.
 You do not pay anything from your excess (deductible) for donation.

-Sometimes you have to spend extra money, such as on parking fees or for household help.
-It is also possible that you may have a temporary reduction in income.
+Sometimes you have to spend extra money, such as on parking costs or for help with housework.
+It is also possible that you will have a temporary loss of income.
 You can apply for compensation for this.

 Who can help you with your decision?

-You do not have to make the decision to donate a kidney alone.
+You do not have to make the choice to donate a kidney alone.
 It often helps to talk about it with others, for example with:

 - A living kidney donation coordinator or medical social worker.